Open Now — 24/7 Plumbing

 Preparing to Plunge

-Start by adding a little water to the tub, just enough to submerge the bottom part of the plunger, creating a seal necessary for proper suction.
+Start by adding a little water to the tub to submerge the plunger’s bottom part, creating a seal necessary for proper suction.

 Executing the Technique